Remove moss from tree trunks and branches by performing the following steps:

 - Consider removing lower limbs that receive poor sunlight.

-If your tree is prone to heavy moss growth, especially with hanging moss species like Spanish moss, consider removing shaded lower limbs where moss will multiply quickly.
+If your tree is prone to heavy moss growth, especially with hanging moss species like Spanish moss, consider removing shaded lower limbs or any tree branch where moss will multiply quickly.

 Fertilize Trees to Increase Moss Resistance